 Figure spent a life working on farms and as a parade mount at militia trainings.
 He died at the age of 32 in 1821 and was buried in Tunbridge, Vermont.
 He’s the horse who is the star of the book and movie, Justin Morgan Had a Horse.
 One thing I loved about his story was that no one thought he could do what he did because of his size, but he ended up winning all kinds of competitions!

 You may be able to tell a Morgan horse if you know what to look for.
 You’ll probably see a compact, refined build; large expressive eyes; an upright, graceful neck, strong limbs and laid back shoulders.
 These horses are usually black, bay and chestnut.
 But you may see them in other color patterns like grey, dun, palomino, roan, or even pinto patterns!

-Most full grown Morgan horses will be between 14.1 to 15.2 hands high.
-If they are under 14.1 hands tall, then they will be considered “ponies” and registered with the National Morgan Pony Registry (even though they are technically full-grown horses).
+Most full grown Morgan horses will be between 14.3 to 15.2 hands high.
+If they are 14.2 hands or under, then they will be considered “ponies” and registered with the National Morgan Pony Registry.

 Morgan horses are usually athletes.
 They can be ridden Western or English, and they often make great trail horses and ranch horses.